The 20 Best Stomach Cancer Doctors Near Me in Maryland, US

 English

 Dr. Shin specializes Barrett's esophagus, pancreatobiliary disease (pancreatic cyst, family history of pancreatic cancer), GI malignancy, and advanced endoscopy, including endoscopic retrograde cholangiopancreatography (ERCP) and endoscopic ultrasound (EUS).
 Dr. Shin is rated as an Experienced provider by MediFind in the treatment of Stomach Cancer.
-Her top areas of expertise are Pancreatic Cancer, Familial Pancreatic Cancer, Bile Duct Stricture, Endoscopy, and Pancreaticoduodenectomy.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Pancreatic Cancer, Familial Pancreatic Cancer, Barrett Esophagus, Endoscopy, and Pancreaticoduodenectomy.
+Dr. Shin is board certified in American Board Of Internal Medicine.

 Experienced in Stomach Cancer